 10. Then on the 30th November, 2016, this motion for strike out was issued by Harris.

-11. In summary therefore we are dealing with a claim about a sale of a defective vehicle, which Mr. Kenny knew very shortly after the sale was defective, some 12 years after the cause of action arose.
+11. In summary therefore we are dealing with a claim about a sale of an allegedly defective vehicle, which Mr. Kenny knew very shortly after the sale was allegedly defective, some 12 years after the cause of action arose.
 More importantly, it is now 6 ½ years since the pleadings have closed.

 Delay is inordinate